stoertebeker23/arduino_dct/README.md

 Now these are the arguments you can configure
 -  -f: [string]  input file --> Define the file you want to apply a dct to.
 Format is a column of values
 -  -s: [integer] sample rate --> The samplerate which the values in your file where read, this is only important for x-axis scaling
--  -l: [integer] dct size --> The length of you dct window
+-  -l: [integer] dct size --> The length of the dct window
 -  -a: [integer] averaging --> Averages windows with x previously calculated windows
--  -q: [boolean] squareroot --> decide wether you want to squareroot the result or not.
+-  -q: [boolean] squareroot --> decide wether you want to squareroot (absolute value) of the result or not.
 -  -i: [boolean] include inverse --> calculate the inverse too.
 Only for validation
 -  -d: [string] format --> choose the output format for the result files.
-This can be "own"(plots in gnuplot) or "matlab"
+This can be "own" (plots in gnuplot) or "matlab"

 The first line is a transformation of a 156Hz square wave while the last is a transformation of a 5Khz square wave.